pabrojast/ckanext-schemingdcat/README.md

 ## Helpers

-facet_scheming provides a set of useful helpers to be used in templates
+`facet-scheming` provides a set of useful helpers to be used in templates

 - **fscheming\_default\_facet\_search\_operator**(): Returns the default
 facet search operator: AND/OR (string)